zehao-here/projects/cuties/referral.md

 produced_at: 26 Nov 2025
 ---

-## Story in One Paragraph

-People would like to recommend their friends instead of who are more capable.

 ## Model

 We have one principal, two groups (A and B), and two agents (1 and 2) here.
 The principal must select one of the two agents to conduct a project.
 Groups A and B can recommend which agent the principal should choose.